CERI-KRISP/CholeraSeq/docs/global_core_alignment.md

 ## Using existing local core alignment

-In case you have already created a local core alignment (from the initial FASTA files) and you wish to add it to the global core alignment (or any pre-existing alignment), you can make use of the ``
+In case you have already created a local core alignment (from the initial FASTA assemblies files) and you wish to add it to the global core alignment (or any pre-existing alignment), you can make use of the ``

 You can now initiate the pipeline with: